Eric Staller: Commissioned work

 In 1990 Eric and Deborah Staller (his wife at the time) in collaboration with Paul Degen, Enno Wiersma and Mundy Hepburn exhibited the Magic Garden at Twin 21 Plaza, Osaka, the second largest city in Japan.
-Many tourists and the people of Osaka enjoyed these delightful domes of artwork.
+Many tourists and the people of Osaka enjoyed the exhibition.
 This collaboration was commissioned work by Matsushita Investment and Development Co.

 Mr Lonely and Urban UFO Creations

 Staller has said that "Mr Lonely is a quiet and subtle reminder of what ultimately awaits us all".
 Mr Lonely is a skeleton in the water that tips his hat to all that pass by.
 Mr Lonely and the Remote Controlled Lovers have been seen in the canals of Amsterdam for many years.
 The Remote Controlled Lovers have two ceramic heads, spaced 60 cm (24") apart and are attached to a radio-controlled submarine.
 The Lovers gently dance in the canal in circles and s-curves, mesmerizing people as they walk by.

-Anisse Gross of the Bold Italic web based news media, interviewed Staller about his urban UFOs, published on September 21, 2011.
-The interview is entitled "We come in peace; Anisse Gross lights up faces with the man behind urban UFOs".